Jesse Michaels

-Jesse Michaels (born 1969) is an American songwriter, vocalist, guitarist, artist, and author from Berkeley, California.
+Jesse Michaels (born April 1, 1969) is an American songwriter, painter, illustrator, musician, singer, and author from Berkeley, California.
 His lyrics deal with politics, racism, and general social issues.
-He is most well known as the vocalist for the ska punk band Operation Ivy (1987–1989), as well as Classics of Love (2009–approx. 2012).
+He is most well known as the vocalist for the ska punk bands Operation Ivy (1987–1989), Common Rider (1999–2003), as well as Classics of Love (2009–approx. 2012).
+In 2023 Michaels formed the band DOOM Regulator.
 He is the son of the author Leonard Michaels, and was married to producer Audrey Marrs.

 Early life

 Jesse Michaels was born in 1969 and he grew up in Berkeley, California, his parents are professor Priscilla Older and professor and writer Leonard Michaels.

 In Berkeley he became involved with the local punk and hardcore music scene in the eighties.
 As a very young participant, he attended performances by many formative punk and hardcore bands.
-The Bay Area was also home to a small but enthusiastic second wave ska scene and Michaels was exposed to much two tone ska music, including performances by Berkeley's The Uptones.
+The Bay Area was also home to a small but enthusiastic second wave ska scene and Michaels was exposed to much two tone ska music, including performances by Berkeley's the Uptones.
 Michaels' early musical experimentation involved playing in garage bands including a primitive collaboration with Jeff Ott and Aaron Cometbus who would later go on to form the band Crimpshrine.

 Throughout the eighties he was involved with the publication of fanzines, including 1987's Kill Deal for 50 Cents.

 He was married to Audrey Marrs.